about

 billy lombardo is the author of The C.A.P.E.
 Crusade: Your Guide to a Great College Application Personal Essay, The Logic of a Rose: Chicago Stories, The Man with Two Arms, Morning Will Come, and Meanwhile, Roxy Mourns.

 A Nelson Algren award winner, billy is the founder of Polyphony Lit, a student-run literary magazine for high school writers and editors.
-He has taught at Chicago-area high schools since Prince dropped When Doves Cry.
+He has taught at Chicago-area high schools and universities since Prince dropped When Doves Cry.

 billy has coached hundreds of students through successful college application personal essays, and still works one-on-one with a limited number of clients.